The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Inclusions with InterCity

 Travelling with InterCity is a much more independent travel option in comparison to other bus tours, so accommodation and activities are not typically included in your bus ticket.
-However, some TravelPass bus passes have activities included, such as a Milford Sound day trip and cruise, Hobbiton Movie Set and a Bay of Islands cruise.
-The ferry between the North Island and the South Island, as well as the TranzAlpine train journey, is also included in the national TravelPass.
+However, some TravelPass bus passes have activities included, such as a Milford Sound day trip and cruise, Hobbiton Movie Set and a Cape Reinga day tour.
+The ferry between the North Island and the South Island is also included in the national TravelPass.
 You will need to book other activities and accommodations and buy food independently.

 Typical Passengers on InterCity